 Opiates and OCD appear typically together.
 Opiates block intrusive thoughts and compulsive actions.
 Continued use of opiates gives a person with OCD relief.
 Opiate use may cause OCD as it alters the way the brain works.

 Dual diagnosis statistics show co-existing disorders occur in common sets.
 For example, people with depression often abuse cocaine or amphetamines.
 People with bipolar disorder commonly use alcohol as it relieves both mania and depression in the short-term.

 A dual diagnosis treatment plan should have the following elements:

 Psychopharmacology: Psychiatric symptoms in an abuser may disappear once the substance abuse stops.
 Medication is recommended to treat any remaining psychiatric symptoms.

 Psychotherapy: Group and individual therapy sessions are elements in a total treatment plan to treat mental health and addiction issues simultaneously.

 Behavioral Management: Cognitive behavioral therapy is an effective therapy, where specific coping skills are developed in response to negative thoughts and actions.

-Indianapolis Drug Treatment Centers employs qualified and licensed addiction and mental health specialists experienced in treating a dual diagnosis and prescribing the proper treatment.
-Call us today at (317) 682-1670 for help.
+Indianapolis Drug Treatment Centers can help you find treatment centers staffed by qualified and licensed addiction and mental health specialists experienced in treating a dual diagnosis and prescribing the proper treatment.
+Call us today at (317) 682-1670 for more information.